Speaker | Time | Text |

 It sounds like it's possible. | ||

-The radio listeners and you and I and George and all of us, I feel like we're all learning together as we move along each week and we really are bringing glimpses of other realities because none of us know the answers and every week something new happens. | ||
+And so the radio listeners and you and I and George and all of us, I feel like we're all learning together as we move along each week. | ||

-The next speaker was Richard Hoagland and there were two hours of his particular focus of research about Mars and his I guess you would say almost 10 year mission to convince the world that there is an artificially constructed face up there that's a mile long and 1,500 feet high and that it was placed there according to his estimates based on a whole variety of research they've been doing. | ||
+And there were two hours of his particular focus of research about Mars and his, I guess you would say, almost 10-year mission to convince the world that there is an artificially constructed face up there that's a mile long and 1,500 | ||

-Way before the current cycle of Pennesapien here, let's say in the last 25 or 50,000 years. | ||
+feet high, and that it was placed there, according to his estimates, based on a whole variety of research they've been doing, way before the current cycle of Tennis Apian here, let's say in the last 25 or 50,000 years. | ||

 He's placing it back much further than that. | ||

-And he explained that this work that he's been doing on the face on Mars and other structures has now been awarded a major scientific honor in Sweden just in the past week or two. | ||
+And he explained that this work that he's been doing on the face on Mars and other structures has now been awarded a major scientific honor in Sweden just in the past week or two because Sweden believes the mathematical work that people like Torren in Washington, | ||

-Errol Torin who works for the Defense Mapping Agency has been involved with research on the mathematical relationships on Mars. | ||
+D.C., Errol Torren, who works for the Defense Mapping Agency, has been involved with research on the mathematical relationships on Mars. | ||

-Mark Carlotto at the Analytical Sciences Corporation in Reddy, Massachusetts has been using computer enhancements to look at this space To look at other objects that are within about 10 miles of this space in a region called Cydonia that appear to be at least pyramidal looking. | ||
+Mark Carlato at the Analytical Sciences Corporation in Reading, Massachusetts, has been using computer enhancement to look at this space, to look at other objects that are within about 10 miles of this face in a region called Sidonia that appear to be at least pyramidal looking. | ||

 They look sort of like pyramids in these computer enhanced photographs. | ||

-And because the mass, the angles, and the relationships between the face and these pyramid-like structures appear to have consistencies, patterns that repeat over and over and over again, It is reinforcing the idea that Hoagland introduced ten years ago or so in his book work, The Monuments on Mars, that it is artificially constructed and that it is very ancient, that it was something that was there once upon a time and left these huge, gigantic markers on the surface of Mars. | ||
+And because the math, the angles, and the relationships between the face and these pyramid-like structures appear to have consistencies and patterns that repeat over and over and over again, it is reinforcing the idea that Hoagland introduced 10 years ago or so in his book work, | ||

 And the big question is, why? | ||

-Now, he personally stated at the conference today That he has sources that are suggesting, as George has talked about, that the orbiter is actually not in a failure mode but has continued to function on some kind of classified channel because they wanted to get pictures of this region and other regions of Mars secretly. | ||
+Now, he personally stated at the conference today that he has sources that are suggesting, as George has talked about, that the orbiter is actually not in a failure mode, but has continued to function on some kind of classified channel because they wanted to get pictures of this region and other regions of Mars secretly. | ||

-Alright, Linda, I've got to stop you here because somebody faxed me Something that I'm sitting on, and I don't know what to make of it. | ||
+All right, Linda, I've got to stop you here because somebody faxed me something that I'm sitting on, and I don't know what to make of it. | ||

 It appeared in a publication called the Weekly World News, September 14th edition. | ||